Nonprofit UX Research Services

 NAACP — Content Research

-Multiple rounds of content-focused user research for the NAACP Black Voices Change Lives website, in partnership with Provoc.
+Multiple rounds of content testing for the NAACP Black Voices Change Lives website, in partnership with Provoc.
 This voter engagement program focused on increasing participation within the Black community in the 2020 election.

 Humentum — Persona Research